exasol/release-droid/doc/design.md

 Needs: impl, utest

-#### Extract Project Description from JSON File
+#### Extract Project Description from File
-`dsn~extract-project-description-from-json-file~1`
+`dsn~extract-project-description-from-file~1`

-RD extracts information required to create a release announcement from the `community_portal_post_template.json` file that is located in the root directory of the project.
+RD extracts information required to create a release announcement from the `release_config.yml` file that is located in the root directory of the project.

 Covers: